dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

     ![The Company Portal app for Windows 10, app details page, "Installed" status showing after app is installed.
 Install button changes to read Reinstall.](./media/RS1_AppDetailsPage_Installed_01.png)

+> [!IMPORTANT]
+> If a required app fails to install and your organization makes it available for you to manually install, select **Retry**.
+It could take up to ten minutes to see the updated status.
+If you select **Retry** again during this time and get an error, that's okay.
+Continue to wait the ten minutes for an updated status.

 Depending on the size of your company, you might see multiple versions of Office available to download from Company Portal.
 For specific information about the Office suite for Windows devices, see [Installing Office 365 on your Windows device](./install-office-windows.md).

 ## Share apps
 Share and recommend apps to your work or school contacts.
 The following steps describe how to share a link directly from Company Portal.